moerketh/hyperv-convert-iso/CUSTOMIZATION.md

 ## Design Decisions

-### Why a bootable ISO instead of PowerShell Direct?
+### Why a bootable ISO instead of direct SSH?

-PowerShell Direct (SSH over VMBus) only works when the guest already has `openssh-server`, `pwsh`, and `hv_sock` loaded.
-Stock gallery images (Parrot, Kali, etc.) don't ship with these — `Invoke-Command` hangs indefinitely.
-The ISO provides a known-good environment that can reach into any guest via chroot.
-The ISO's own PowerShell Direct support is used for **monitoring and error collection**, not for driving the customization itself.
+SSH only works when the guest already has `openssh-server` installed and a network connection.
+Stock gallery images (Parrot, Kali, etc.) often lack SSH entirely.
+The ISO provides a known-good environment that can reach into any guest via chroot, regardless of what the guest ships with.

 ### Why padding KVPs instead of longer delays?